meza/trance-stack/README.md

 1. Delete the `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID` and `AUTH0_CLIENT_SECRET` variables from the `.env` file and GitHub secrets.
 2. Delete the `src/auth.server.ts` and the `src/auth.server.test.ts` files.
 3. Delete the `auth0-remix-server` dependency from the `package.json` file.
+4. Delete the relevant types off the `appConfig` type in the `src/types/global.d.ts` file.
-4. Follow the compilation errors to remove all the code that uses the `auth0-remix-server` dependency.
+5. Follow the compilation errors to remove all the code that uses the `auth0-remix-server` dependency.

 ### CookieYes integration